-A taxpayer can appeal the rejection of a claim to the Austrian tax authorities before the end of the first month following the notification of the decision.
+A taxpayer can appeal the rejection of a claim to the Austrian tax authorities before the end of the first month following the receipt of the decision.
 The deadline and the name of the taxpayer must be stated on the decision.
-The appeal must be written in German and filed by courier or registered mail.
+The appeal must be written in German and filed by courier or registeredmail.